Rajeevdamam/tummoc-assesment/readme.md

     git clone https://github.com/Rajeevdamam/tummoc-assesment.git
     ```

-##Frontend

--   To run the frontend locally, navigate to the frontend directory and run the following command:
+2. To run the frontend locally, navigate to the frontend directory and run the following command:

 ```bash
 cd frontend